JasonWoof/sveditorjs/README.md

 ## sveditorjs v2

-sveditorjs can be embed into any svelte or sveltekit project,the editor is wraped around editorjs ,for block editing that outputs clean json document.json can be consumed by any app.
+sveditorjs can be embed into any svelte or sveltekit project.
+It is a wrapper around editor.js for block editing that outputs clean json document.json that can be consumed by any app.

 on version we added support for sveltekit and added a utility helper